davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 * adding / removing a modulator,
 * copying / pasting / duplicating one or more modulators.

-When a modulator is added, the border of the corresponding cell in the table is thicker (see the tuning in the global column above).
+When a modulator is added, the border of the corresponding cell in the table is thicker (see the tuning in the :guilabel:`Global` column above).